Leszek Kołakowski: Activism and exile

-Kołakowski maintained throughout his life and career a view of Marxism that was distinct from that of existing political regimes, and he relentlessly disputed these differences and defended his own interpretation of Marxism.
-In a famous article cleverly entitled "What is Left of Socialism", he wrote The Bolshevik Revolution in Russia had nothing to do with Marxian prophesies.
+Kołakowski maintained throughout his life a view of Marxism that was distinct from that operating in the then existing political regimes.
+He relentlessly disputed these differences and defended his own interpretation of Marxism.
+In a famous article entitled, "What is Left of Socialism", he wrote: The Bolshevik Revolution in Russia had nothing to do with Marxian prophesies.
 Its driving force was not a conflict between the industrial working class and capital, but rather was carried out under slogans that had no socialist, let alone Marxist, content: Peace and land for peasants.
 There is no need to mention that these slogans were to be subsequently turned into their opposite.
-What in the twentieth century perhaps comes closest to the working class revolution were the events in Poland of 1980-81: the revolutionary movement of industrial workers (very strongly supported by the intelligentsia) against the exploiters, that is to say, the state.
+What in the twentieth century perhaps comes closest to the working class revolution were the events in Poland of 1980–81: the revolutionary movement of industrial workers (very strongly supported by the intelligentsia) against the exploiters, that is to say, the state.
 And this solitary example of a working class revolution (if even this may be counted) was directed against a socialist state, and carried out under the sign of the cross, with the blessing of the Pope.

+Reception in Poland

-In Poland, Kołakowski is regarded as a philosopher and historian of ideas but also as an icon for anti-communism and opponents of communism.
+In Poland, Kołakowski is regarded as a philosopher and historian of ideas but also as an icon for anti-communism and opponent of communism.
 Adam Michnik has called Kołakowski "one of the most prominent creators of contemporary Polish culture".

+He authored more than 30 books in a career spanning more than five decades.
+He is also regarded as a great populariser of philosophy.
+His writings, lectures and TV appearances encouraged people to ask questions, even the most banal ones, and he highlighted the archetypal role of the jester in philosophy – someone who is unafraid "to challenge even our strongest assumptions and maintains a healthy distance from everything."

+Death

-Kołakowski died on 17 July 2009, aged 81, in Oxford, England.
+Kołakowski died from multiple organ failure on 17 July 2009, aged 81, at the John Radcliffe Hospital in Oxford, England.
 In an obituary, philosopher Roger Scruton wrote that Kołakowski was a "thinker for our time" and that, regarding Kołakowski's debates with intellectual opponents, "even if ... nothing remained of the subversive orthodoxies, nobody felt damaged in their ego or defeated in their life's project, by arguments which from any other source would have inspired the greatest indignation".
+Kołakowski's remains were buried in the Powązki Military Cemetery in Warsaw.